DrakonForge/DrakonScript/README.md

-# DrakonScript: A Scripting Language for Contextual Dialogue
+# DrakonScript: A Custom Scripting Language for Contextual Dialogue

 This language compiles to JSON.